Year 3. October 7. Our Department’s Hispanic Heritage.

 Ruth Miranda, MD

 “I thought, ‘I did it for my mom.
 I want to be able to do it for my community as well,’” she recalled.
 Though the path to get there was initially unclear — neither of her parents attended college — her high school teachers helped her get into UCLA.
 Organizations such as the Flying Samaritans led her to mentors like Margarita Loeza, MD and Efrain Talamantes, MD, who gave her the guidance she needed to get into medical school.
-She was accepted into the David Geffen School of Medicine (DGSOM) PRIME-LA program, through which she earned a master’s in public health alongside her medical degree.
+She was accepted into the David Geffen School of Medicine (DGSOM) PRIME-LA/Charles R. Drew University program, through which she earned a master’s in public health alongside her medical degree.
 She believed the MPH would be highly valuable to her work as a clinician.

 Dr. Miranda has found that primary care puts her in the perfect position to lift up her Latino community.
 She wants to build long-lasting physician-patient relationships that are founded on trust, which is much easier to gain when both speak the same language.
 During her training at Olive View — where nearly all of her patients were Hispanic Spanish speakers — she witnessed the impact of clear communication firsthand.